lwvmobile/m17-fme/docs/Example_Usage.md

  IP Frame Decoder for Voice Stream and Packet Data Default Host and Port m17-fme -i udp -u -o pulsevx -N 2> m17decoder.txt

- Packet Data Encoder with SMS Message to IP Frame Output to custom port and RF Audio Output m17-fme -o pulserf -P -S 'This is a text message' -M 1:M17-FME:ALL -I -U 127.0.0.1:17001:A
+ Packet Data Encoder with SMS Message to Adhoc IP Frame Output to custom port and RF Audio Output m17-fme -o pulserf -P -S 'This is a text message' -M 1:M17-FME:ALL -I -U 127.0.0.1:17001:A

  IP Frame Decoder for Voice Stream and Packet Data Bound to Custom Host and Port